 Because I had already traveled, I jumped at the chance.
-It catapulted my career, and helped me earn more money than I had ever seen in my short working life.
+It catapulted my career and helped me earn more money than I had ever seen in my short working life.

 Sharing your thoughts is a powerful connector.
-Start with a blog, or create on LinkedIn or Medium.
+Start with a blog, or create one on LinkedIn or Medium.
 I wrote my first blog post and earned $260,000.
 I also used writing to get the attention of new clients, new jobs, and my television career.

 Write every day and share what you know.
 Learn how to write better along the way.
 If you don’t want to share your thoughts with the world, start a journal.

 I began a journal when I was 19 and traveling through Europe.
 Now I read my entries to my daughters as bedtime stories.